convissor/vim-settings/README.txt

 * Include Karl Guertin's autoclose plugin.
 * Include my ctags_for_svn plugin.
 * Updated the taglist plugin to 4.6.
-* Updated the matchit plugin to 1.13.2.
+* Removed the matchit plugin; it's in Vim now and 1.13.2 is broken

 I've also included an install script, "setup.sh", to create the symlinks from ~/.vim and ~/.vimrc to those elements in this repository.